microsoft/atlas-design/README.md

 ## Our mission

-The Atlas Design System strives to empower designers, PMs, and developers to build accessible, high quality, and consistent experiences at scale across the DevRel web properties.
+The Atlas Design System strives to empower designers, PMs, and developers to build accessible, high quality, and consistent experiences at scale across the Microsoft Skilling web properties.
+Atlas powers [Microsoft Learn](https://learn.microsoft.com) 🤓!

 Looking for information about the Atlas CSS framework?
 Start in `/css`!

+## What we do

+- We care deeply about accessibility.
+Microsoft Learn is one of the very few large Grade B websites.
+- We are a low-level design system that focuses on CSS and only uses zero-dependency JS when required for good interactions or accessibility.
+- We are compatible with right-to-left reading direction thanks to our use of logical properties.
+- We are themeable, with three themes right out of the box (Light, Dark, and High Contrast), and we support an unlimited number of themes.
+- We provide example markup.
+Our website is spartan compared to many design system websites.
+Its main purpose is for atomic/component documentation and to provide accessible code snippets.
+- We have atomics for flexibility and components for consistency.
+- We have a VSCode extension that provides helpful IntelliSense and class completion in the IDE.
+- We publish to NPM.

 ## Version and status